-The Spring Triangle, like the sky’s other seasonal shapes (for instance the Summer Triangle and Winter Circle (or Hexagon) isn’t a constellation.
+The Spring Triangle, like the sky’s other seasonal shapes (for instance, the Summer Triangle and Winter Circle or Hexagon) isn’t a constellation.
 It isn’t one of the 88 regions of the sky officially recognized as constellations by the International Astronomical Union.
 Instead, it’s an asterism, an unofficial but recognizable pattern of stars that can be in one or more than one constellation.
 Asterisms are what many of us would pick out as constellations, if we didn’t know any.
 They’re often the sky’s most recognizable patterns.

 The Spring Triangle is less attention-grabbing than the Winter Circle (or Hexagon) and the Summer Triangle.
 If you’re having trouble finding it, there’s another way.
 Use the Big Dipper for extra help.

 Once you’ve found the Spring Triangle, you’ll enjoy it year after year.
 Maybe because it appears as spring is about to arrive, this pattern seems full of optimism for good things to come!